aliyun/aliyun-cli/docs/en/plugins.md

   --auto-plugin-install-enable-pre true
 ```

+When a command installs its required plugin automatically or after confirmation, installation progress is written to stderr so stdout contains only the command output.
+Explicit `aliyun plugin install` commands retain their existing output behavior.

 For deterministic CI environments, explicitly install and pin the required plugins instead of relying on automatic installation.

 ## Storage and troubleshooting